 Michael is an adjunct professor at the University of Toronto, Faculty of Law, and previously taught in the Faculty of Law and Departments of Philosophy and Political Science at the University of Western Ontario.
 He has also taught at Osgoode Hall's Intensive Trial Advocacy Workshop; and the Law Society's Bar Admission Course.

 A frequent lecturer and author, Michael has presented domestically and internationally to organizations such as the International Bar Association, the Canadian Bar Association, the Canadian Institute and the Advocates' Society.
 Michael is co-author of Class Actions Law and Practice and Class Actions in Canada.

 He is a member of the Board of Directors of the Toronto Rehabilitation Institute Foundation, War Child Canada, Federated Press, and has been a member of numerous other community, professional and academic organizations.
 He is a past member of the Board of Directors of Pro Bono Law Ontario (2008-2011).
 He is also a past president of The Advocates’ Society (2007-2008), a former member of its Board of Directors (1999-2008), and founding co-chair and member of its Advisory Board, Institute for Civility and Professionalism (2008-present).
-Until 2016, Mike was President, CEO, and member of the board with the Federal Liberal Agency of Canada.
+Mike is a past president of the Liberal Party of Canada and a former CEO of the Federal Liberal Agency of Canada.